 This text will never be complete.
 It describes a particular, situated library, one that does not exist anymore, but resembles those that came before it and those that will succeed it.
 This set of cards is also a library, a collection organised into a structure that directs readers towards the interior, towards the texts it contains.
 This set is a book, a hyper-index, forever pointing outwards to other books, libraries, readers and writers.
 Text, library, book and index all come together in this particular material form to comprise a manual, a thing to be manipulated in the hands of readers.

 Cards invite shuffling, re-organising, flipping over, distributing, annotating, laying out.
-An A6 card like the one you’re holding now fits comfortably into the palm of one’s hand, and can be easily turned as it is gripped between the index finger and thumb.
+An A6-sized card (like those used for the original publication of this thesis) fits comfortably into the palm of one’s hand, and can be easily turned as it is gripped between the index finger and thumb.

 Cards have two sides.
 Arranged on a table, only one side is visible, and proximity determines connections.
 Held in the hands and flipped like a book, new relationships between the verso and recto pages emerge.
 The reader becomes the writer anew, determining what to keep or discard, what to edit or leave as is; the author of the sequence, connections and hierarchy between tasks.

 Barthes, R. (1987) “From Work to Text” in Barthes, R. and Heath, S. (ed.)
 Image, Music, Text.
 London: Fontana Press. ↩